The Ultimate Guide to Using Wide Angle Lenses in Your Photography

-With so many different lenses to choose from, which one is right for you?
-From standard lenses to telephoto lenses and everything in between, there is such a large assortment- and each has its specialty.
+With so many different lenses, which one is right for you?
+From standard lenses to telephoto lenses and everything in between, there is a large assortment – each has its specialty.

-Wide angle lenses are among the most interesting of the variety, as these lenses do something the human eye can’t- capture an entire scene in one go!
-However, wide angle lenses do have their specific uses and don’t work for everything.
-Here is our guide to wide angle lenses and when to use them!
+Wide-angle lenses are among the most interesting of the variety, as these lenses do something the human eye can’t- capture an entire scene in one go!
+However, wide-angle lenses have specific uses and don’t work for everything.
+Here is our guide to wide-angle lenses and when to use them!

 What is a Wide Angle Lens?

-The name gives the lens away- it’s a lens with a wider field of view than normal lenses.
-Angle of view is how much or how little you can see in your picture, and with wide angle lenses, you see a lot of the frame (more than the human eye can naturally!).
+The name gives the lens away- a lens with a broader field of view than normal lenses.
+The angle of view is how much or how little you can see in your picture, and with wide-angle lenses, you see a lot of the frame (more than the human eye can naturally do).

-Wide angle lenses are divided into two categories: Ultra Wide Angle and Wide Angle
+Wide-angle lenses are divided into Wide Angle and Ultra Wide Angle.

-Ultra wide angle lenses require the glass to be curved in order to capture such a wide view and as a result can cause a fishbowl effect when photographing something too close to the glass.
+Ultra wide-angle lenses require the glass to be curved to capture such a wide view and, as a result, can cause a fishbowl effect when photographing something too close to the glass.
 Some love this look and have come to make the fisheye lens popular!
-Ultra wide angle lenses range in focal length from 10mm to 24mm.
+Ultra wide-angle lenses range in focal length from 10mm to 24mm.

-Wide angle lenses are not quite as wide as the ultra wides, but are still quite wide.
-Why these lenses may be favored over the ultras is due to their more reduced distortion- the glass isn’t as curved!
-Wide angle lenses range in focal length from 24mm to 35mm.
+Wide-angle lenses are not quite as wide as the ultra wides but are still quite wide.
+Why these lenses may be favored over ultras due to their reduced distortion- the glass isn’t as curved!
+Wide-angle lenses range in focal length from 24mm to 35mm.

 The primary advantage of a wide angle lens is its wide point of view.
 You can capture the full scope of what you see, even further than the human eye!
 This is fantastic for a variety of photo shoots.

-Due to its specific build, wide angle lenses also have a close focusing distance.
-What this means is that the subject can come very close to the glass and still be in focus!
+Due to its specific build, wide-angle lenses also have a close focusing distance.
+This means that the subject can come very close to the glass and still be in focus!
 This is very useful when you want to take advantage of the curved glass or have limited space to work in.

 Another downside is finding a filter for the lens itself.
-Generally, you want to purchase a filter (a pane of glass that attaches to the front of the lens) in order to protect your lens.
+Generally, you want to purchase a filter (a pane of glass that attaches to the front of the lens) to protect your lens.
 Filters absorb shock if your lens falls to the ground (and it’s always better to replace a $10 filter than a $1,000 lens!) and protect the permanent glass from dust, scratches, and other blemishes.
-Unfortunately, due to the extreme curve in many wide angle lenses, finding a filter can be impossible or quite difficult.
+Unfortunately, due to the extreme curve in many wide-angle lenses, finding a filter can be impossible or complicated.

 When are Wide Angle Lenses Best Used?

-Wide angle lenses have specific kinds of uses, so trying to adapt your wide angle to something outside of its niches isn’t really practical.
-But in these uses, wide angle lenses absolutely excel!
+Wide-angle lenses have specific uses, so adapting your wide angle to something outside its niche isn’t practical.
+But in these uses, wide-angle lenses excel!

 Landscape

-When one thinks of a wide angle lens and its use, most turn to landscape photography.
-This is the most widely recognized purpose of such a lens, as you’re able to capture an almost panoramic scene in one click!
-Glass distortion doesn’t really matter here.
+When considering a wide-angle lens and its use, most turn to landscape photography.
+This is the most widely recognized purpose of such a lens, as you can capture an almost panoramic scene in one click!
+Glass distortion doesn’t matter here.

 Architecture

-Much of the world’s most impressive architecture is quite grand in scale, and the only method of displaying its magnitude is to get the whole piece in frame!
-This is where the wide angle lenses excel.
+Much of the world’s most impressive architecture is quite grand in scale, and the only method of displaying its magnitude is to get the whole piece in the frame!
+This is where the wide-angle lenses excel.

 Real Estate